What’s the Most Neglected Spiritual Discipline?

 But even for people who know the biblical teaching on fasting well, it is still hard to practice, because out of all the other disciplines, you feel it in your body.
 When you practice this discipline, you feel the absence of food and it is uncomfortable — and we don’t like to feel uncomfortable.

-So that failure to see fasting as just something to be endured, the failure to fast with a particular purpose in mind all the way through it, is the biggest stumbling block for fasting to those people who know the biblical teaching about fasting.
+So that failure — seeing fasting as just something to be endured rather than fasting with a particular purpose in mind all the way through it — is the biggest stumbling block for fasting to those people who know the biblical teaching about fasting.
 If they don’t know the biblical teaching, you can’t expect people to do what they have never been taught to do.
 But once they understand that, I believe the biggest problem is the failure to see a biblical purpose when they start.

 Tony, it has been a great honor to be on the podcast.